Terreii/use-pouchdb/docs/api/use-find.md

        [`db.find()`'s `use_index`](https://pouchdb.com/api.html#query_index).
      - `[string, string]` - Select the design-doc and index name.
 It is like [`db.find()`'s `use_index`](https://pouchdb.com/api.html#query_index).
-     - `object` - Ensure that that index exist, create it if not.
+     - `object` - Ensure that this index exist, create it if not.
        The hook will then use that index.
 It is the `index` field, passed into [`db.createIndex()`](https://pouchdb.com/api.html#create_index).
        - `options.index.fields: string[]` - A list of fields to index.